humaidq/huma.id/content/now/_index.md

 *This is a [now page](https://nownownow.com/about), which is where I write a summary of what I am doing right now.*

-**Last updated:** 23rd November 2020, from Ajman, United Arab Emirates
+**Last updated:** 17th September 2021, from Ajman, United Arab Emirates.

-I'm currently a Computer Science student at Heriot-Watt University, doing my final year of my undergraduate study.
-I'm currently working on my dissertation project, which is a web application that allows users to build their own Linux distribution.

-I also try to manage my time and work on my [existing open-source projects](/projects/).
+I graduated with Bachelor of Computer Science with Honours of the First Class this summer.
+As of August 2021, I started my job as a Senior Associate Software Engineer at the [Technology Innovation Insitute](https://tii.ae) in Abu Dhabi.